aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/font/_index.md

 Indicates whether the normalization of height that is to be applied to the text run.

+**Remarks**

+Only for the fonts of Shapes or Charts.
+NOTE: This member is now obsolete.
+Instead, please use [TextOptions.isNormalizeHeights()](../../com.aspose.cells/textoptions\#isNormalizeHeights--) property.
+This property will be removed 12 months later since January 2026.
+Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 boolean
 ### isStrikeout() {#isStrikeout--}